 We then produce feedback notices for patients at both surgeries.

 We are also promoting the NHS Friends and Family Test which comprises of a couple of questions asking if you would recommend our service to your friends and family.
 Each time you use any of our services you are welcome to complete the form.
-There are forms and boxes in both Wylam and Prudhoe.
+There are forms and boxes in Prudhoe.

 We always appreciate your comments when you feel things have gone well and give your feedback to our loyal team of nurses and admin staff.